MariaJensen/cloudant/README.md

 ```javascript
 const Cloudant = require('./cloudant');
 ```
-where obviously the string should reflect the actual location of the cloudant directory.
+(where obviously the string should reflect the actual location of the cloudant directory).

 Now you can create a cloudant object for your database:
 ```javascript